 Whether you’re a first-year teacher or a seasoned educator, fighting the mid-year slump can feel like an uphill battle.
 Fortunately, there are plenty of things you can do to shake up the routine without sacrificing learning.

 - Change things up – Flip the order of your daily lesson plan.
 Rearrange classroom seating.
 Swap classes with another teacher for part of the day.
 Depending on the routine you established at the beginning of the year, making changes to the pattern of your days can help to regain student attention.

 - Try something new – Changes in weather can mean fewer opportunities to get outside and burn off excess energy.
-Online programs like GoNoodle get kids moving while also teaching concepts.
+Online learning resources and programs like GoNoodle get kids moving while also teaching concepts.

 - Break out the books – Mid-year is a great time to introduce a favorite book to the classroom.
 Reading aloud to your class can take some of the pressure off of academic performance.
 Students of all ages can benefit from a book read aloud.

 - Collaborate with your class – Giving your students some say in what they study or how they study it can be remarkably effective in breaking the boredom.

 - Stop, drop, and think – A daily quote written on the board when students enter your classroom can give them a little food for thought.
 Ask your students to spend a few minutes considering the daily quote and have a short discussion about it.
 This exercise can get students thinking and encourage them to express opinions – which can be a gold mine for discussion-style classes.

 Combatting the Mid-Year Slump with PBIS